holistic-ai/hai-ucl-hackathon/README.md

 ### (Track 2) Building Trustworthy Models for Stereotype Classification in Text Data

-(Track 2) Building Trustworthy Models for Stereotype Classification in Text Data

 This track focuses on creating ethical and trustworthy AI systems for detecting stereotypes in text data.
 Participants will work with the Expanded Multi-Grain Stereotype Dataset (EMGSD) to classify text as containing stereotypes, being neutral, or unrelated, while addressing key ethical considerations:

-Datasets and Tasks:
+#### Datasets and Tasks:

-- Expanded Multi-Grain Stereotype Dataset (EMGSD): Contains text annotated for stereotypes across multiple dimensions (e.g., race, gender, profession).
+Expanded Multi-Grain Stereotype Dataset (EMGSD): Contains text annotated for stereotypes across multiple dimensions (e.g., race, gender, profession).
 Classify text as stereotype, neutral, or unrelated.